 I went through what looked and felt kind of like a mid-life crisis at 40 (because realistically I’m shooting for 80, despite my fondness of toxins and telling my radicals to fly! be free! and not worry their pretty little heads about playing nice with other cells) As part of this crisis, I got my crooked teeth straightened and started running more and eating less and lost some weight.
 It made me realize how much better I may have looked and felt at 20 or 30, if I had done this sooner.
 At 40, when everything wants to start sagging, losing weight is less than ideal, if you can imagine.
 I was going to include a picture right here from the internet and now I am ruined.
 Here’s a tip.
 Do not ever Google saggy skin or really old people skin or anything of that nature. (stuff you can’t unsee).

 The teeth were a good call, though.
 If I had any advice for my younger self, I would say do it.
 Do it!
 I know.
 I wonder about my priorities too.
 I should probably be telling my younger to absolutely get a good education, degree, job, career, etc. To backpack across Europe, learn another language, learn to be kinder to people!
 To get involved in “causes” and other, um…save the worldy-type stuff.
 As much as I want to hit backspace, I’m sticking with it because I know I would just tell young me the teeth thing.
 Vanity, my friends.
 There is something about being able to just open your mouth and smile with confidence.

-I’m sure Mother Theresa would have said the same thing.
+I’m sure Mother Teresa would have said the same thing.

-Just googled Mother Theresa…a little on the fence about it now...
+Just googled Mother Teresa…a little on the fence about it now...